trimstray/test-your-sysadmin-skills/README.md

 drwxrwxrwt.
 168 root root 28672 Jun 14 08:36 tmp
 ```

-This bit should have always been called the "restricted deletion bit" given that's what it really connotes.
+This bit should have always been called the _restricted deletion bit_ given that's what it really connotes.
 When this mode bit is enabled, it makes a directory such that users can only delete files & directories within it that they are the owners of.

 Useful resources: